O Estado de S. Paulo: 19th century

 In the end of the 19th century, the Estado was already the largest newspaper in São Paulo, exceeding the circulation of the Correio Paulistano.
 Property of the Mesquita family since 1902, the Estado supported the Allied cause in World War I, suffering reprisals from the German community in the city, which removed all advertising announcements from the newspaper.
 Despite this, the Mesquitas maintained their editorial position.
 During the war, the afternoon edition of the newspaper began to circulate throughout the country.
 It was known as Estadinho (lit.
 "Little Estado"), directed by the then young Júlio de Mesquita Filho.

-In 1924, the newspaper Estado was banned from circulation for the first time, after the defeat of the tenants' rebellion that shook the city.
+In 1924, the newspaper Estado was banned from circulation for the first time, after the defeat of the tenentist revolt that shook the city.
 Júlio Mesquita, who tried to mediate a dialogue between the rebels and the government, was imprisoned and taken to Rio de Janeiro, before being freed shortly thereafter.

 With the death of the old director of 1927, his son Júlio de Mesquita Filho assumed the directory along with his brother Franscisco, the latter managing the financial aspects of the newspaper.
 In 1930, the Estado, connected to the Democratic Party, supported the candidature of Getúlio Vargas for the Liberal Alliance.
-With the victory of Vargas, the newspaper saw the Brazilian Revolution of 1930 as a mark of the end of the oligarchy system.
+With the victory of Vargas, the newspaper saw the Revolution of 1930 as a mark of the end of the oligarchy system.

 The Grupo Estado assumed in 1932 the leadership of the constitutionalist revolution.
 With its defeat, many people from the directory were exiled, including Júlio de Mesquita Filho and Francisco Mesquita.
 One year later, in August, Getúlio Vargas invited Armando de Salles Oliveira to be the governor in São Paulo.
 Armando Salles, son-in-law of Júlio Mesquita (by then already deceased), imposed as a condition for his acceptance the position the amnesty of the rebels of 1932 and a convocation of a constituent assembly.
 Vargas agreed and Júlio de Mesquita Filho and Francisco Mesquita, as well as other exiled people, returned to Brazil.

 Years later, with the appearance of the "Estado Novo", the newspaper maintained its opposition to the regime, and in March 1940 it was invaded by DOPS (part of the government that controlled and restrained opponents and movements that were antithetical to the Estado Novo regime) and the paper was altered by them to state that, with absurdity and mockery, "guns were arrested" in the redaction.
 The newspaper was initially closed and afterwards was confiscated by the dictatorship, being administrated by DIP (Department of the Press [Port."Imprense"] and Propaganda) until 1945, when the Estado was returned by the Supreme Federal Court to its legitimate owners.
 The numbers published during this governmental intervention are not considered part of the actual history of the paper.